 A continuous emission monitoring system will be approved by the Air Quality Program in writing.
 At least 45 days prior to installing any such system, or at such other times as specified in an applicable order or permit condition, the person responsible for the affected source should make written application to the Air Quality Program for the approval of such system.
 The application should thoroughly describe the principle of operation along with schematics of the CEMS (Continuous Emission Monitoring System) and specifications of the analyzers and the data handling system.
 The specifications should also include the instrument's minimum detection limit and sampling frequency.
-All specifications provided in the application should be guaranteed by the manufacturer(s).
-The application should have drawings showing the location of the sample point(s) in the gas stream and should include a program for periodic calibration, zero and span drift checks and other quality assurance procedures and all other information needed by the Air Quality Program to evaluate the system.
+All specifications provided in the application of the sample point(s) in the gas stream and should include a program for periodic calibration, zero and span drift checks and other quality assurance procedures and all other information needed by the Air Quality Program to evaluate the system.
 A Quality Assurance/Quality Control Manual should also be part of the application.